 A secured credit card in many ways works just like a standard credit card provided to you by a bank or lender with one major difference: the secured credit card is only provided in return for a monetary deposit used as collateral.
 For this reason, a secured credit card is available to a much larger subset of the population.
 A secured credit card can be obtained if the applicant has a bad credit rating and also in the event that the applicant has no credit history at all.
 A secured credit card works as an effective way to build (or rebuild) your credit for a brighter financial future.

-Credit cards are great for people with no credit score – i.e. students and young people.
-They are great for those with a poor credit history that need to rebuild their credit score or for anybody that has filed bankruptcy.
-They are also a good option for recent immigrants.
+Secured credit cards are best for people with no credit score like students, young people, and immigrants.
+They are also a great option for those with a poor credit history that need to rebuild their credit score or for anybody that has filed bankruptcy.

 You will also be charged an APR (annual percentage rate) for balances you carry forward.
 You will want to ensure that your APR is low if you plan on having forward-carrying balances on your record so that your interest payments are low as well.

 |APR||Credit Amount Limit||Fees|

 |Refresh Financial Secured Visa||17.99%||$200 – $10,000||$12.95/annually + $3/month for maintenance.|

 |Home Trust Secured Visa||19.99%||$500 – $10,000||$0|

 |Capital One Guaranteed Mastercard||19.8%||–||$59/annually|

 There’s no definite answer to this question.
 Often, the required deposit is between $300 and $1000.
 A lender will usually set minimum and maximum limits for your deposit.
 Some lenders actually pay interest on your deposit and treat it as a savings account.
 Your security deposit is used in the case that you default on your payments.